 Carbon fluxes mediated by vegetation are estimated by measurements of plant biomass and production (Ojanen et al., 2013; Uri et al., 2017).
 Tree stand aboveground and belowground biomass (coarse root) estimation are based on measuring the tree stand diameter distribution (breast height diameter) of all trees on the sample plot, and further parameters (e.g., tree height and length of the live crown) for sample trees.
 Sample tree data forms a complementary set of variables for all trees.

 Biomass of different stand components (stems, branches, foliage, stump and coarse root systems) are estimated with allometric functions that use breast height diameter, either alone or together with the complementary variables, as explanatory variables (see Figure 2, Figure 3).
 Such functions are available for all our common forest tree species (e.g., Zianis et al., 2005; Liepiņš et al., 2017).
 Biomass production estimations are based on the annual diameter growth of measured sample trees.

-The growth data will be used to construct diameter distributions and the complementary set of variables for the stand in consecutive years.
-The allometric functions will be fitted into these data sets, and the annual biomass production will be estimated as the difference between biomass values of consecutive years.
-Values will be transformed per square meter using a sample plot area.
+The growth data are used to construct diameter distributions and the complementary set of variables for the stand in consecutive years.
+The allometric functions are fitted into these data sets, and the annual biomass production are estimated as the difference between biomass values of consecutive years.
+Values are transformed per square meter using a sample plot area.

 Figure 2.
-Outline of planned aboveground biomass and biomass production determination (uin tree, understory and ground layers in Life OrgBalt.
+Outline of planned aboveground biomass and biomass production determination in tree-, understory- and ground vegetation layers in LIFE OrgBalt.

 Figure 3.
-Outline of planned aboveground litter production in tree, understory and ground layers in Life OrgBalt.
+Outline of planned aboveground litter production measurements in tree-, understory-and ground vegetation layers in LIFE OrgBalt.